PROPOSAL REVIEW AND INTERNAL COMPETITIONS

-Meg and the MQC Consulting team have extensive expertise in managing internal competitions to identify the most competitive projects within states, higher education systems, and individual institutions and departments, and in developing competitive, peer-reviewed final proposals.
-A bench of experts - including former program officers and current awardees - in every discipline is available to conduct pre-submission reviews and to work with research teams prior to submission to develop proposals with a greater likelihood of being funded.
+Meg Cantwell and the MQC Consulting team have extensive expertise in managing internal competitions to identify the most competitive projects within states, higher education systems, and individual institutions and departments, and in developing competitive, peer-reviewed final proposals.
+A deep bench of experts - former program officers and current awardees in nearly every discipline - is available to conduct pre-submission reviews and to work with research teams prior to submission to develop proposals with a greater likelihood of being funded.

 Early career faculty on dozens of campuses have benefited from MQC's workshops on best practices in proposal development, leading to the identification of viable grant competitions, the submission of a greater volume of successful proposals, and the establishment of partnerships that make the best use of inter-institutional collaboration and the engagement of undergraduate and graduate student research partners.
 Discipline- and agency-specific workshops provide applicants, whether novices or long-time awardees, with insight into upcoming funding opportunities, guidelines, and reviewer perspective to increase competitiveness and reinforce the the tenets of successful grantseeking.